marcelabpetroli/adalab-module-2-final/README.md

 # Specifications

-Develop a web page using HTML5, SAAS and JavaSript to retrieve data from an API (currently not available, use of a JSON instead), and render all the main characters of the Breaking Bad series.
+Develop a web page using HTML5, SASS and JavaSript to retrieve data from an API (currently not available, use of a JSON instead), and render all the main characters of the Breaking Bad series.
 Create an input where the user can filter by the character's name, as well as a 'favorite' section.
 When a character is clicked it's displayed in this separate section.
 To eliminate a specific fav character the user can click on a trash can, or to clear all of them, use a reset button.
 The web page also has local storage implemented, so in case the user leaves the web her/his selection are not lost.

 # The goals were: